Zoophobia

-Zoophobia, or animal phobia, is the irrational fear or aversion towards animals (excluding humans).
-Zoophobia is the general negative reaction of animals, but it is usually divided into many subgroups, each being of a specific type of zoophobia.
+Zoophobia, or animal phobia, is the irrational fear or aversion towards non-human animals.
+Zoophobia is the general negative reaction to animals, but it is usually divided into many subgroups, each being of a specific type of zoophobia.
 Although zoophobia as a whole is quite rare, types of the fear are common.
 As mentioned before by Sigmund Freud, an animal phobia is one of the most frequent psychoneurotic diseases among children.
-Zoophobia is almost never towards mammals, but instead towards non-mammalia creatures.
-A list of common zoophobias is shown below.